jimfinnis/jcf12/content/teaching/demonstrating/timesheet/index.md

 of the month following the month you are submitting for.
 * Avoid accumulating hours as this will have implications on the amount of tax and National Insurance that you pay.
+* Because the worksheets are submitted electronically, electronic signatures are acceptable.
+Do not print out the worksheets to get them signed.

 If you have any questions about timesheets, contact Glenwen